Switching from Limited Company to Umbrella Company (2026 Guide)

 Read our guide to umbrella vs limited company for a full comparison of both routes.

-Why does DASA dual accreditation matter when choosing an umbrella?
+Why does DASA’s triple accreditation matter when choosing an umbrella?

 The Joint and Several Liability rules came into force on 6 April 2026.
-Agencies now share liability for unpaid PAYE when their umbrella fails.
-This changed how agencies build Preferred Supplier Lists (PSLs).
+Agencies now share liability for unpaid PAYE when an umbrella fails.
+That changed how agencies build Preferred Supplier Lists (PSLs).

 Many agencies now require contractors to use FCSA-accredited or Professional Passport-accredited umbrellas.
-If your umbrella isn't on the agency's PSL, they may not process your payment.
+If an umbrella is not on the agency’s PSL, they may not process your payment.
 You could lose the contract.

-DASA Umbrella holds dual accreditation from both FCSA and Professional Passport.
-Two independent bodies have audited the payroll process.
-Most umbrella companies hold one accreditation.
-Very few hold both.
+DASA Umbrella holds accreditation from FCSA, Professional Passport and SafeRec.
+Three independent bodies audit the payroll process.
+Most umbrella companies hold one.
+Very few hold all three.

 If your agency specifies an FCSA-accredited umbrella on their PSL, DASA qualifies.
 If they specify Professional Passport, DASA qualifies for that too.

-Read more about what makes an umbrella company compliant to understand what those audits check.
+Read what makes an umbrella company compliant to understand what those audits check.

 How do you switch from limited company to umbrella?

-The switch takes a few steps.
-Tell your agency you're moving to umbrella and confirm they accept your chosen provider.
-If they have a PSL, choose from it.
-Pick an FCSA and Professional Passport-accredited provider.
+Switching is usually straightforward.
+Tell your agency you are moving to umbrella and check that they accept your chosen provider.
+If they have a PSL, pick from it.
+Choose an FCSA and Professional Passport-accredited provider.

 Sign up with the umbrella.
-Provide your National Insurance number, bank details, and contract information.
+Give them your National Insurance number, bank details, and contract information.
 The umbrella sets up your employment and notifies the agency.

 Decide what to do with your limited company.
 Keep it dormant, close it with an MVL, or strike it off.
 The choice depends on your retained profits.

-DASA Umbrella is accredited by both FCSA and Professional Passport.
-Start your switch at DASA Umbrella.
+DASA Umbrella is accredited by FCSA, Professional Passport and SafeRec.
+Start your switch with DASA Umbrella.